la2050/archive/_projects/2015/technology-for-the-classroom.md

   This technology project will benefit the entire Redeemer staff and student population.
 The entire grant will go to Redeemer Elementary to help fund SMART Boards for a better education.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- There are a variety of types of SMART Boards ranging from $1,899.00-$9,908.00 per board.
-We would purchase the cheaper boards for 9 different classrooms.
-If SMART Boards are unattainable for us to purchase we would purchase ELMO Projectors for each classroom.
-ELMO Projectors cost $719.00 per unit.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- SMART BOARDS: $9,908.00 per board (we could buy the cheaper ones as well) x 9 (9 classrooms) = $89,172.00

-   ELMO Projectors: $719.00 per unit x 9 = $6471.00
 How do you plan to scale the success of your proposal?: We plan to scale our success by student achievement and student data analysis.
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2015/technology-for-the-classroom/maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23262%252Fdisplay%252Fdsc00212.jpg=c570x385.jpg